 - Find the pixel the point maps to (using the projected point raster coordinates), and store the distance of that point to the eye, in a special list of points (called the depth list), maintained by that pixel.

 - At the end of the process, sort the points in the list of each pixel, by order of increasing distance.
-The result of this process is that obviously, the point visible for any given pixel in the image, is the first point from that pixel's list.
+As a result of this process, the point visible for any given pixel in the image is the first point from that pixel's list.

 An algorithm based on this approach, is called a depth sorting algorithm (a self-explanatory name).
-The concept of ordering objects in depth (or points on the surfaces of objects) is the base of all rasterisation algorithms.
+The concept of depth ordering is the base of all rasterization algorithms.
 Quite a few exist among the most famous of which are: